outdreamer/build-a-cure/docs/tasks/systematize_workflows.md

 		- 'specific problem-solving interfaces like "useful structures" or "insights"' are useful by definition & relevance to problem-solving
 		- 'specific attribute interfaces like "interactivity"' are useful bc these offer a connection across interfaces to enable efficient interface queries, if these attributes are adjacently applied to input structures

+	3. useful structures

-	3. general useful interface structures
+		- general useful interface structures
 			- 'generative functions' are useful bc they apply structure to a primary interface ('cause'), to create structures that are useful for other intents like 'generating a structure', 'finding a structure', 'solving a problem cause'
 			- 'alternate routes' are useful bc they apply structure to a primary interface ('change'), to create structures that are useful for other intents like 'connect'

+		- useful structures of solution automation workflow variables
+			- useful structures of variables related to solution automation workflows are by definition useful for problem-solving automation intents
+				- 'generative functions' of 'solution automation workflows' are useful where a new solution automation workflow is required or other workflows can be improved for a particular problem
+				- 'generative functions' of 'solution success cause' are useful to identify causes of solution success for use as a filter of solutions or a way to generate default probably successful solution structures like requirements

 	4. solution automation workflows